 Please note that the above is just an example, and for this course you will only be assigned two FQDNs for your server.

 Create the directories for your Virtual Hosts that you defined in the /etc/httpd/conf.d/vhosts.conf file:$ sudo mkdir /var/www/html/default/ /var/www/html/pegasus.lt.unt.edu/ /var/www/html/pegasus-vh.lt.unt.edu/

 Create a test HTML file forea each Virtual Host:$ sudo nano /var/www/html/default/index.html

-Restart the Apache daemon:$ sudo service httpd restart
+Restart the Apache daemon:$ sudo systemctl restart httpd.service

 Open your web browser and go to your server's IP and both FQDNs and make sure you see the correct corresponding test pages.

 Encrypted web traffic is essential for passing sensitive information over the web.
 For part of this assignment you will be required to enable encryption via SSL with Apache.
 The method used in this class takes advantage of an extension to the SSL (Secure Socket Layer) and TLS (Transport Layer Security) protocols called SNI (Server Name Indication).
 Before this a server could only serve one certificate per IP & port combination, but now we can use TLS with virtual hosting.
 You can read more about this here.